Sponsor a child in Jamaica

 According to the United Nations Human Development Index, human development in Jamaica has improved over recent years.
 The country is currently ranked 80th by the index.

 Life expectancy is fairly high and has seen a further increase.
 However, tens of thousands continue to live in precarious socioeconomic conditions and are without running water, sanitation and decent housing.
-Unemployment is widespread, particularly among the country's poor.
+Unemployment is widespread, particularly among the country's most under pressured people.

 Jamaica has been profoundly affected by high levels of violence.
 There have been numerous reports about policemen who kill with impunity, arbitrary arrests and detentions.
 The country has one of the highest rates of violence and police killings in the Americas with around 1,600 homicides per year.
 In 2009, 1,680 murders were reported - an all-time high in Jamaican history.